Leptopelis boulengeri

 Leptopelis boulengeri is a species of frog in the family Arthroleptidae.
 It is found in southeastern Nigeria, southern Cameroon, Equatorial Guinea (including the island of Bioko), Gabon, Republic of the Congo, and western Democratic Republic of the Congo.
 It is expected to be found in the Central African Republic and the Cabinda Enclave of Angola.
-Common name Victoria forest treefrog has been coined for it, apparently in reference to its type locality, "Victoria, Kamerun", now known as Limbe.
+The common name Victoria forest treefrog has been coined for it, apparently in reference to its type locality, "Victoria, Kamerun", now known as Limbe.

 Etymology

 The specific name boulengeri honours George Albert Boulenger, a Belgian-British zoologist who described many new animal species, including fish, reptiles, and amphibians.

 Description

 Adult males measure 37–48 mm and females 60–81 mm in snout–vent length.
 The dorsum is brown, or less commonly, green.
 The brown specimens have a dark bar between the eyes and a dorsal, forward-pointing triangle.
 These markings are occasionally replaced by dorsal spots.
 There is a conspicuous white spot below eye.
 The canthus rostralis is angular.